Auckland Town Hall: Building

 The interior contains several varieties of English ceramic surfaces – tessellated floors and glazed ceramic wall tiles.
 The semi-circular Council Chamber is fitted with wood panelling and Art-Nouveau-style electric light fittings, while stained glass is a feature of all the main rooms.
 The ceilings throughout all the main floors are ornamented with good quality plasterwork, the Great Chamber being the most elaborate.
 The great four-sided clock in the building's tower was donated by Arthur Myers (MP and former Auckland mayor) and the Great Hall's pipe organ by Sir Henry Brett.
 The Town Hall project was championed by Myers before and during his time as mayor (1905-1909), and one of his last acts in office was to lay the foundation stone.

+Auckland Town Hall under restoration using tubular steel, circa 1960.

+Between 1957 and 1960 alterations were made to offices in the Town Hall, and a carved wooden sound reflector was added to the main auditorium to improve acoustics.
 The Town Hall's interior was extensively restored from 1994-1997 at a cost of NZ$33 million, partially because the unreinforced masonry structure did not meet earthquake standards.
 Australian engineering firm Sinclair Knight Merz pioneered various techniques to reinforce the structure without substantially changing the heritage character of the building.

 In 2007, the exterior underwent additional restoration work.
 A number of ornamental details on the exterior had been removed in the 1950s due to earthquake concerns, and some of the Oamaru limestone was damaged during aggressive stone cleaning.
 After careful research and analysis, these were replaced by limestone sourced from the same levels of the North Otago quarry that provided the original stone.
 Interior acoustic performance was corrected by the removal of earlier ill-judged and obtrusive intervention measures and their replacement by less-visible and more effective treatments.
 Interior paintwork was restored throughout to the original Edwardian-era colours.
 Complex fragmented porcelain and glazed ceramic tiling was restored with exact, new purpose-made replicas in the lavish main entrance foyer.
 The original carpet was recreated (for reference, a small portion of the original was left in one corner of the Council Chamber).
 The stained glass windows were restored and (where necessary), rebuilt and the entire building was unobtrusively fire protected.